BA (Hons), MSW, PGDip Counselling, Registered Member MBACP

-As Spring arrives, there continues to be a lot of uncertainty around for all of us in our everyday lives.
-You may be finding yourself really struggling to maintain your mental and emotional wellbeing.
+If you are finding yourself struggling to maintain your mental, physical and emotional wellbeing, talking therapy can help you get back into balance.
 I am an experienced counsellor offering a safe, confidential space where you can talk through whatever is concerning you, without fear of judgement.
 Reaching out for help takes courage.
 It can be a first, positive step to changing things for the better.

 We will work together to help you identify and make any changes you might want in how you think, feel or behave.

 I have a particular interest in working with students, older adults and with people who are in transition of any kind.
-I offer appointments Mondays-Wednesdays 8.45am-4pm.
-Sessions last 60 minutes.
+I offer appointments Mondays-Wednesdays 8.45am-5pm.
+(Start of last appointment time is 4pm).
+Sessions last a full 60 minutes.

 How I work